 Then, when ready, continue through the seven tips and adopt at least one into your new lifestyle.

 1. Improve the consistency and quality of your sleep.

 Without proper sleep, it is hard to focus and make good decisions in your life.
-Lack of sleep increases impulsivity, hunger and cravings.
-Adjust your schedule to establish a more regular bedtime and awakening time.
+Lack of high quality consistent sleep increases impulsivity, hunger and cravings.
+How can you adjust your schedule to establish a regular bedtime and awakening time?
 For example, start recording late night TV instead of watching it live.
-Adjust your bedroom to make it darker and to a temperature where you sleep well.
-Keep pets and kids from disturbing you.
-You can get an automatic pet feeder for 5 AM feedings.
-Buy sleep and fitness tracking devices.
-Good options include:
+How can you sleep better?
+Can you adjust your bedroom to make it darker and to a temperature where you sleep well?
+Can you keep pets and kids from disturbing you?
+Would it help to get an automatic pet feeder for 5 AM feedings or receive daily reminders from sleep and fitness tracking devices?
+If so, good options include:

 2. Become the person you want to see in the mirror each morning.